MikeHannon/javascript/css-in-javascript/README.md

 ## Ordering

-  - Define styles after the component.
+  - Define styles in a separate file and

     > Why?
 We use a higher-order component to theme our styles, which is naturally used after the component definition.
 Passing the styles object directly to this function reduces indirection.